alyssahellrung/EmployeeTracker/README.md

 ## Demonstration Video
 (https://drive.google.com/file/d/1mbAAx1HZkXu1bNlXz54mVaGqHs7MYukf/view)

 ## How I Made This
-I was given a photo that visually represented the schema I was to write and a gif demonstration of the application's functionality, from there I built everything from scratch.

 The first thing I did was create a package.json and install my dependencies.
-Then I created all of the files I would need, including a .env and .gitignore, which we just learned how to use.
+Then I created all of the files I would need.

-From there I created a schema.sql based on the given diagram and copied that into MySQL Workbench.
+From there I created a schema.sql and copied that into MySQL Workbench.
 I also created a seed file and added some department, role, and employee data to my tables in both the file and on mySQL Workbench.

 From there I created my index.js file, which begins with a connection to MySQL.
-After that I used inquirer to establish the options the user would see when they ran the program, then a switch statement that handles the user's choice(s).
-After the switch statement is a long list of functions that make it possible to display from, update and add to database information.
+After that I used Inquirer to establish the options the user would see when they ran the program, then a switch statement that handles the user's choice(s).
+After the switch statement is a long list of functions that make it possible to display from, update, and add to database information.

 The connection ends when the user chooses "exit" from the list of options.